Conversations

 Compare Cohorts

-Compare two sets of conversations side by side to detect quality differences
+Compare two sets of conversations side by side to detect quality differences across clients, protocols, or time periods.

 A Cohort A